ppant/ppant.github.io/_posts/2020-04-14-Checking browser using basic JavaScript and Perl code.md

 	} # end of detect_browser
 ````

-I will write a elaoborated post on IE/Edge issues which I have faced recently.
+I will write a elaborated post on IE/Edge issues which I have faced recently.

 Cheers!